headzoo/deskpro-api-es6-client/docs/TextSnippetsApi.md

 <a name="getContextSnippetCategoryByIdSnippet"></a>
 # **getContextSnippetCategoryByIdSnippet**
-> Response getContextSnippetCategoryByIdSnippet(id, context, opts)
+> Response getContextSnippetCategoryByIdSnippet(id, context, filters)